hdShang/arxiv-daily/docs/cs-RO/2025-05-20/papers/250514030v3-autobio-a-simulation-and-benchmark-for-robotic-automation-in-digital.md

 ---
 layout: default
-title: AutoBio: A Simulation and Benchmark for Robotic Automation in Digital Biology Laboratory
+title: "AutoBio: A Simulation and Benchmark for Robotic Automation in Digital Biology Laboratory"
 ---

 # AutoBio: A Simulation and Benchmark for Robotic Automation in Digital Biology Laboratory